tomasz-pucka/pendulum-simulation/README.md

 # Pendulum simulation

 University project for "Basics of automation".
 Pendulum visual simulation along with its state applied on plots written in Python 2 using Vpython and Matplotlib packages.
-Given initial angle, its task is to reach target agle in finite amount of time.
+Given initial angle, its task is to reach the target angle in a finite amount of time.

 ## Prerequisites